 CPU Provisioning, CPU Scaling, and Storage Scaling

 Autonomous Database with dedicated deployment allows for the over-subscription of CPU cores when provisioning databases.
-This means that for a given infrastructure instance, the sum of all CPU cores provisioned to Autonomous Databases can exceed the number of CPU cores on the Exadata rack.
+This means that for a given infrastructure resource, the sum of all CPU cores provisioned to Autonomous Databases can exceed the number of CPU cores on the Exadata rack.
 This approach allows for better CPU core utilization.
 Note that if all databases are heavily loaded at the same time, there will be some contention for CPU resources, and degraded performance.

 Additionally, you can scale the CPU count and the storage capacity of the database at any time without impacting availability or performance.